Ecodesign & Energy Labelling

 Ecodesign is of the highest importance to the heat pump industry as it sets requirements to be met directly by manufacturers.
 It ensures that inefficient and outdated technologies will be kept out of the European market, thus fostering continuous innovation.

 EHPA supports the standards imposed on heating and cooling solutions.

-The European Commission is currently operating under the Ecodesign Working Plan for the 2016-2019 period, adopted in November 2016 to ensure that this successful policy will continue to contribute to the EU’s energy efficiency targets.
-The Working plan points out the Commission's working priorities under the Ecodesign and Energy Labelling framework for the identified period by presenting ongoing work and upcoming reviews of existing product-specific measures, identifying additional product groups to be further examined and by setting out how Ecodesign would better contribute to circular economy objectives.
+The European Commission is now operating under the Ecodesign Working Plan for the 2022-2024 period, adopted in March 2022 to ensure that this successful policy will continue to contribute to the EU’s energy efficiency targets.

-In addition, a product database, consisting of a public and a compliance part will be set up under the new Regulation in order to make it easier to compare the energy efficiency of household appliances.
-By the end of May 2020, heat pump manufacturers will be required to upload the necessary data to ensure that their products are allowed on the market.
-From July 2020, heat pump suppliers will be able to register models.
-Consumers should be able to search the product database for energy labels and product information sheets by the end of December 2020.
+In addition, EPREL, a product database, has been set up under the new Regulation in order to make it easier to compare the energy efficiency of household appliances.
+EPREL has a public part and a compliance part.
+Since 1 January 2019, heat pump manufacturers and suppliers have been required to upload the necessary data to ensure that their products are allowed on the market.
+In March 2022, a trial version of the public database was launched.
+Consumers are now able to consult the product database for energy labels and product information sheets.

 Energy labelling aims to help consumers make informed choices and push consumers toward better products.
 Since heat pump technologies are in the highest classes of the energy label in heating, cooling, and domestic hot water, the sector indirectly benefits from this additional communication.

 EHPA strongly supports the rescaling of the energy label which gives more visibility to the most performant products on the market, the heat pump technologies.